micros24/linux-xanmod-bore/README.md

 # linux-xanmod-bore

-A simple patchset to include BORE scheduler by Masahito Suzuki into Xanmod kernel with cfs patches from tkg.
-Tickrate customizations are set inside the PKGBUILD file, together with other Xanmod customizations.
+A simple patchset to include BORE scheduler by Masahito Suzuki into Xanmod kernel.
+Tickrate customizations are set inside the PKGBUILD file together with other Xanmod customizations.

 # Changes from Xanmod